dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-model-test.png">

 The model is not terribly accurate, but given the size of the data it's not too bad!
 Simply guessing would yield an accuracy of only 25% and the model achieves 50%.

+In principle this model could be included in the app.
+See the [Stocks App](../stock) for an example of how this can be done.